System performance is limited by various physical factors:

 • More than 4 Access Points can be used.

-• The higher the number of active Access Points the more robust and accurate the localization performance.
+• The higher the number of active Access Points, the more robust and accurate the localization performance.

 📘

-At least 4 represenative active Access Points are required.
+At least 4 representative active Access Points are required.
+The more representative active Access Points, the better the localization performance.

 Localization Area Size